What's Next In The Kavanaugh Confirmation Fight?

 No, because that would make it a 50-50 tie, and Vice President Pence would be called in to break the tie in his titular role as president of the Senate.

-So is this a done deal?
+He's is up for re-election in a very red state, West Virginia.
+Trump won West Virginia by more than 40 points.
+Manchin is favored to win re-election, but the Kavanaugh confirmation battle has fired up what was seen as a dormant Republican base.

 Do the senators have to vote the same way on a final vote?

-No. There's nothing stopping any of them from changing their vote.
+No. There's nothing stopping any one of them from changing their vote.
 It's a completely new vote.
 It is rare for someone to change a vote from one step to another, but it's not unheard of.

 Some senators are fine with advancing a nomination or bill to be voted on, but not OK with the nominee or the substance of legislation.